All Episodes

 I'm tired of everybody couching what they feel and how they think.

-And Donald Trump said the other day to these panicked weak, you know, weak in the knees, spineless Republicans.
+And Donald Trump said the other day to these panicked, weak, you know, weak in the knees, spineless Republicans, he said, man up.

-You know, the idea that Trump is now gonna change into a more election conscious congressional uh candidate, it's not gonna happen.
+You know, the idea that Trump is now going to change into a more election-conscious congressional candidate, it's not going to happen.

-So just expect the fact that this is gonna be a different time and a different year and political correctness.
+So just expect the fact that this is going to be a different time and a different year and political correctness.

-That ceiling hopefully is being shattered, and we can speak a little more truth, and uh and everybody can have their point of view and and we'll get over it.
+That ceiling hopefully is being shattered and we can speak a little more truth and everybody can have their point of view and we'll get over it.

 Well, I don't think people are as offended at words as they act like they are.

-I think people they they act outraged if it fits a political agenda, but I don't think they're really outraged.
+I think people, they act outraged if it fits a political agenda, but I don't think they're really outraged.

 Does that make sense?

-The left taking it and running with it like they do with everything, which is fine, but I just I just want to make sure your listeners know um we need to still stand totally positive.
+But I just want to make sure your listeners know we need to still stand totally positive.

-Uh right now we're kind of in a hellhole, but um we are hopefully gonna get out in November.
+Right now we're kind of in a hellhole, but we are hopefully going to get out in November.